DevExpress-Examples/asp-net-core-dashboard-custom-database-schema-for-sql-data-sources/README.md

 ![](images/custom_dbschema_tables.png)

-This technique improves the dashboard performance, since only the specified tables are loaded to the dashboard.
+This technique improves the dashboard performance since only the specified tables are loaded to the dashboard.

 ## Files to Look At